alefais/spd-18/opencl/README.md

 <br>

 ## 03 - Multiplication of two matrices
 Implementation of matrix multiplication between two constant matrices.
+The grain size of the *kernel* computation is a single element of the matrix ```C```.

 #### Requirements
 The OpenCL framework is required.